lorencig/l0renc1.github.io/_posts/2024-09-21-low-cost-escape-from-trauma.md

 By travel, we intend to move physically from the traditional living place to a new area, considerably far from the so-called, home.
 By travel we also consider breaking the daily routine and by logic, also the habits.
 Travel generally means not working, or, as it is said plainly, less responsibility.
 The detachment from everyday obligations gives a sense of temporary freedom.
 Depending on the type of travel, it may also involve immersion in new cultures, languages, social interactions, and physical locations which can broaden one's worldview and offer fresh perspectives.

-## 3. Outcome of Traveling

-Measurable outcomes are photos and souvenirs.
-Their relation to memories and experience.

-## 4. Socials, the marketing of the hidden product
+## 3. Socials, the marketing of the hidden product
 Marketing works.
 Nothing new.
 Socials are one of the biggest markets for promoting every type of product or service.

 > Fact check “According to World Advertising Research Center Media, social media is the largest media channel worldwide by advertising investment, with Meta alone representing a 63% share of global social spend.”2